 Pin my DIY engineer print large welcome sign for later!

 Filling the big open space along the back wall of the kitchen with my large DIY engineer print welcome sign finished the space and solved my blank wall challenge.
-The big scale of the print compliments the chunky kitchen table and modern light fixture beautifully.
+The big scale of the print complements the chunky kitchen table and modern light fixture beautifully.
+Come over and check out The North House #54 Home Tour for more inspiration.

 Do you like it?

-Do you have a favorite saying or sentiment you’ love to see in a big framed wall art?
-Share in comments below what it is!
+Do you have a favorite saying or sentiment you love to see in a big framed wall art?
+Share in the comments below what it is!

 More welcoming sign and frame projects you may enjoy!